 All of the streams in the stream configuration map must be logical streams.

-For a logical camera device supporting RAW capability with physical sub-cameras of different sizes, if an application configures a logical RAW stream, the logical camera device must not switch to physical sub-cameras with different sensor sizes.
-This ensures that existing RAW capture applications don't break.
+For a logical camera device supporting RAW capability with physical sub-cameras of different sizes, if an app configures a logical RAW stream, the logical camera device must not switch to physical sub-cameras with different sensor sizes.
+This ensures that existing RAW capture apps don't break.

-To take advantage of HAL-implemented optical zoom by switching between physical sub-cameras during RAW capture, applications must configure physical sub-camera streams instead of a logical RAW stream.
+To take advantage of HAL-implemented optical zoom by switching between physical sub-cameras during RAW capture, apps must configure physical sub-camera streams instead of a logical RAW stream.

 Guaranteed stream combination